The Mummy (1999 film): Plot

-In Thebes, Egypt, 1290 BC, the high priest Imhotep has an affair with Pharaoh Seti I's mistress and future bride Anck-su-namun.
-The pair kill the Pharaoh after he discovers the pair's transgressions.
-When the Pharaoh's bodyguards, the Medjai, arrive, Anck-su-namun takes her own life while Imhotep flees.
-Imhotep and his priests steal her corpse and travel to Hamunaptra, the City of the Dead, to conduct a ritual to resurrect her, but the Medjai intervene.
-As punishment, Imhotep's priests are mummified alive, while Imhotep himself is cursed and buried alive with flesh-eating scarabs.
-The Medjai are sworn to prevent Imhotep's return, as his resurrection would grant him immense power.
+In Thebes, Egypt, 1290 BC, Pharaoh Seti I discovers that his high priest Imhotep has been having an affair with his mistress Anck-su-namun.
+The two kill Seti when he confronts them.
+Anck-su-namun takes her own life to buy Imhotep time to escape the Medjai, Pharaoh's bodyguards.
+Imhotep and his priests steal Anck-su-namun's corpse and travel to the city of Hamunaptra to resurrect her, but the Medjai intervene.
+As punishment, Imhotep's priests are mummified alive, while Imhotep is cursed and buried alive with flesh-eating scarabs.
+The Medjai are sworn to prevent Imhotep's return, as his resurrection would grant him immense power and immortality.

-In 1926 AD Cairo, Kingdom of Egypt, Jonathan Carnahan presents his sister, Evelyn—a librarian and aspiring Egyptologist working for museum curator Dr. Terence Bey—with an intricate box and map that lead to Hamunaptra, the existence of which is now considered a myth along with the treasures believed to reside there.
+In 1926 AD Cairo, Kingdom of Egypt, Jonathan Carnahan presents his sister, Evelyn—a librarian and aspiring Egyptologist working for museum curator Dr. Terence Bey—with an intricate box and map that lead to Hamunaptra, the existence of which is now considered a myth.
 Jonathan reveals he stole the box from American adventurer and treasure hunter Rick O'Connell, who discovered the city while in the French Foreign Legion three years earlier.
-Evelyn bargains with corrupt prison warden Gad Hassan to free an incarcerated Rick, in exchange for the American leading them to Hamunaptra where she hopes to find the golden Book of Amun-Ra, which is believed to be buried inside the statue of Anubis.
+Evelyn bargains with a corrupt prison warden to free the incarcerated Rick so he can take them to Hamunaptra, where she hopes to find the golden Book of Amun-Ra.

-The group soon finds themselves competing with another expedition, guided by Rick's cowardly fellow former Legionnaire Beni Gabor.
-They are repeatedly intercepted by Medjai, whose leader Ardeth Bay cautions them to leave.
-They ignore Bay's warnings; the two expeditions continue to dig through the ruins, resulting in numerous fatalities that include Hassan being killed by a scarab he inadvertently releases, as well as some workers who are melted by an acid trap that was intentionally left behind to deter future excavation.
-Both expeditions come into conflict over a statue which is believed to hold the golden book.
-Within the statue of Anubis, however, the competing groups come across the Book of the Dead as well as five canopic jars, while Evelyn, Rick, and Jonathan accidentally discover Imhotep's mummified remains.
+The group finds themselves competing with an American expedition, guided by Rick's cowardly fellow former Legionnaire Beni Gabor.
+The Medjai ambush the expeditions, and their leader Ardeth Bay cautions them to leave.
+Ignoring the warnings, the two expeditions continue to dig through the ruins.
+The Americans find the Book of the Dead as well as five canopic jars, while Evelyn, Rick, and Jonathan accidentally discover Imhotep's mummified remains.